 YOU CAN HELP STOP FRAUD - Anonymous, Confidential - (518) 295-8125

-As a not-for-profit health and human resources organization dedicated to improving the everyday lives of people with developmental disabilities, the Schoharie County ARC is committed to complying with the rules and regulations of federal, state and local government, including but not limited to those promulgated by the U.S. Centers for Medicare and Medicaid Services (“CMS”) and the New York State Office for Mental Retardation and Developmental Disabilities (“OMRDD”).
-The Schoharie County ARC seeks to provide a work environment where high standards of ethical and legal behavior are recognized and practiced.
+As a not-for-profit health and human resources organization dedicated to improving the everyday lives of people with developmental disabilities, the Schoharie Arc is committed to complying with the rules and regulations of federal, state and local government, including but not limited to those promulgated by the U.S. Centers for Medicare and Medicaid Services ("CMS") and the New York State to Office for People with Developmental Disabilities (OPWDD).
+The Schoharie Arc seeks to provide a work environment where high standards of ethical and legal behavior are recognized and practiced.

 The Corporate Compliance Plan was instituted by the Board of Directors on February 25, 2003 and November 28, 2006.
-Our Corporate Compliance Plan also supports and complies with the NYSARC Board of Governors’ policy requiring that each chapter of NYSARC implement an effective Corporate Compliance Plan.
+Our Corporate Compliance Plan also supports and complies with the The Arc New York's Board of Governors' policy requiring that each chapter of The Arc New York implement an effective Corporate Compliance Plan.

 A Conflict of Interest may arise where or when an employee has both a duty to protect the Chapter's interest(s) and/or those interests of individuals served by the Chapter and a simultaneous opportunity to realize a personal gain or benefit for themselves or a family member.

 An impermissible conflict of interest is a conflict of interest where the Interested Person cannot place the interest of the organization or the interest of the individuals we serve ahead of their personal interests.

 Anyone may report their compliance concern(s) confidentially to the Schoharie Arc's Compliance Ethics Line.
 The Compliance Ethics telephone number is 518-295-8125.
 Callers to the Ethics Line may make reports anonymously.